-Our opinion on the financial statements does not cover the Management Report and we do not express any form of assurance conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the Management Report and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read the Management's Report and, in doing so, consider whether the report is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+In connection with our audit of the financial statements of Consolidated of the Prudential Conglomerate, our responsibility is to read the Management's Report and, in doing so, consider whether the report is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 If, based on the work that we have performed, we conclude that there is a material misstatement of this Management's Report, then we are required to report that fact.
 We have nothing to report in this regard.